Phase stabilization for long baseline interferometry of incoherent optical sources

 The longest existing optical interferometer is the Center for High Angular Resolution Astronomy (CHARA) array, with a maximum baseline of 330~m \cite{Brummelaar2005}.
 CHARA uses a large free-space delay line beneath the telescopes.
-From an engineering perspective, building these large delay lines becomes exponentially harder as the baselines increase.
+From an engineering perspective, building these large delay lines becomes significantly harder as the baselines increase.
 A transition to fiber based delay lines will be necessary to realize interferometers with baselines greater than a few kilometers long \cite{koehler2024integrating}.
 Fiber optic systems couple significantly more phase noise from their environment and this reduces our interferometer's visibility.
 Active phase stabilization of the interferometer arms is required to recover a usable interferometric measurement, and such systems have been used on telescopes such as the Square Kilometre Array \cite{schediwy2019mid}.
 However, compared with these previous systems, phase stabilization for optical interferometry imposes additional challenges including the need to provide effective stabilization across wide (100$+$~nm) optical bandwidths, and avoiding the relatively bright phase stabilization signals degrading the measurement of faint astronomical signals.
 This latter point is particularly important for quantum interferometers where noise resulting from the bright probe signal can severely degrade the single photon measurements.
-Actively phase stabilized quantum interferometers spanning hundreds of kilometers have been implemented for quantum communications in recent years \cite{Clivati2022, Pittaluga2021}.
-Here, we extend the technique to stabilize broadband pseudo-thermal signals simulating star light.
+Actively phase-stabilized frequency reference distribution systems have been used in radio-frequency astronomical interferometers for many years \cite{cliche2006precision,schediwy2019mid}, and phase-stabilized quantum interferometers spanning hundreds of kilometers have been implemented for quantum communications in recent years \cite{Clivati2022, Pittaluga2021}.
+Here, we extend the technique to stabilize broadband pseudo-thermal signals emulating star light.
 In this paper we demonstrate phase stabilization of star-like signals over a 170~km baseline.